backdrop-contrib/calendar/README.md

 directory for complete text.

-## Current porting to Backdrop
+## Porting to Backdrop

-Graham Oliver (github.com/Graham-72/)
+Initial porting: Graham Oliver (github.com/Graham-72/)
+- I am not proposing to do more work on this so please feel free to take over if you think it worthwhile.

 ## Credits